botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ### Stored XSS

->Use following sample code to ***identify*** stored XSS, if stored input is redirecting victim that click or following the links to our exploit server.
+>Use the following sample code to ***identify*** stored XSS.
+If stored input is redirecting victim that click on the links, it send request to exploit server.

 ```HTML
 <img src="https://EXPLOIT.net/img">